Which Travel Gadgets Do You Really Need When Backpacking?

 - She-wee – to make life easier when using less than clean bathrooms, or the dreaded drop-hole toilet

 Reading the list above may already be overwhelming you, there’s a serious list of travel accessories there, I know.
-Honestly though, all of these are things I wouldn’t take a trip without now.
-Packing them may mean you take a few less clothes, but you’ll be grateful for that in the long run!
+Honestly, all of these are things I wouldn’t take a trip without now.
+Packing them may mean you take a few fewer clothes, but you’ll be grateful for that in the long run!

-What meaningless travel gadgets have you taken on your trips?
 Are there other accessories you think are essential to pack?
-Let me know in the comments below, and share this post with your travel buddies!
+Let me know in the comments below, and sign up to receive notifications when new posts go live!